christophergaughan/SageMaker/README.md

 - [**TrainingNotebook.ipynb**](TrainingNotebook.ipynb)
   Experimental training loop with dropout tuning, batch sizes, and activation function exploration.

+## 📚 Weights, Biases, and Core ML Concepts

+This repo includes notebooks that explore how loss functions, optimizers, and activation functions affect model performance — especially in neural networks like DistilBERT.

+For anyone looking to build rock-solid intuition on these core ideas, I highly recommend [StatQuest with Josh Starmer](https://www.youtube.com/user/joshstarmer) on YouTube.
+His explanations of **gradient descent**, **activation functions**, and **loss landscapes** are some of the clearest out there.

 ## Rough Folder Guide (has been moved around)
 ```
 ├── script.py                       # Core model training script